 Why It's Effective:

-Applying isometric pressure to the forearm flexor and extensor muscles simultaneously, strengthens both sides of the forearm.
+Applies isometric pressure to the flexor and extensor forearm muscles simultaneously, strengthening both sides of the forearm.

 Tips: